Using .Net (CLR Managed) Classes in Win32 Applications | how-to | home |

 .Net has special code to expose managed classes as COM objects.
 Normally to use a .Net assembly through COM you need to register the assembly using REGASM.EXE.
-Starting with Windows XP sp1 win32 side-by-side has special provisions for registration-free accessing of .Net classes using COM.
+Windows win32 side-by-side has special provisions for registration-free accessing of .Net classes using COM.

 A new manifest entry, <clrClass> declares the name, class ID and, optionally, ProgID of a class that can be accessed from Win32 through COM.
 The CLR assembly that implements the class is found by CLR (fusion) using the manifest identity from the Win32 manifest.
 This means that the CLR assembly identity (name, version and public key token) must be the same as the corresponding values in the win32 manifest.
 It also means that if the manifest is not embedded in the DLL, the search will fail if the DLL is found sooner then the manifest file.
 Note that if both are in the same folder, the DLL is checked before the manifest.
 The side effect of this is that if a CLR assembly is installed in GAC (Global Assembly Cache), Win32 will never find the manifest unless it is installed as a shared Win32 assembly (in %systemroot%\WinSxS).

 Manifest Maker supports building win32 manifests for CLR classes in both Automatic and CLR (.Net) Class Win32 Manifest build types.
-In both cases each CLR assembly DLL is placed in a subdirectory of the target directory and the corresponding CLR manifest is written to the target directory.
+In both cases, if embedding CLR manifests is turned off, each CLR assembly DLL is placed in a subdirectory of the target directory and the corresponding CLR manifest is written to the target directory.
 This is different from Win32 assemblies where the manifest must be in the same folder as all files referenced in that manifest.

 Use the Automatic build type if you are building manifests for a Win32 program.
 Use the CLR (.Net) Class Win32 Manifest build type when you need to use the CLR class manifest for a more elaborate configuration.